 Despite your best intentions, sometimes things don’t work out the way you planned.
 Though you created a budget and worked hard to ignore temptations, emergencies that test your finances can happen.
 If they happen before you’ve managed to create a safety net of savings, you need to have a contingency plan.

 A back-up plan is as vital as a budget when it comes to your finances.
 After all, you can’t exactly postpone an essential car repair just because you don’t have the money to pay for it.
 Maybe you need to refinance student loans or only use one major credit card.
 For many Americans without savings, their car is the only way they can get to work and make money to pay for other bills.

 It’s a difficult situation many navigate by turning to personal loans as support.
-The personal loans industry — particularly online lenders offering payday loans — is growing at a faster rate than any other financial assistance option.
+The personal loans industry — particularly online lenders payday loan alternative — is growing at a faster rate than any other financial assistance option.
 Their popularity is in part due to online lenders like MoneyKey that offer faster, more convenient access to cash than traditional lenders.